microsoft/Azure-Kinect-Sensor-SDK/docs/dependencies.md

 # External Dependencies

-The Azure Kinect repo consumes external dependencies in two separate methods.
-Either through compiling from source or linking against the binaries / consuming the headers.
-It is preferred to build from source when possible due to no standard package management on Windows.
+The Azure Kinect repo consumes external dependencies through compiling from source.
+It is preferred to build from source when possible due to the lack of standard package management on Windows.

 ## Building from Source